 Are They Better Than a 5.1 Home Theatre System?

 While 2.1 home entertainment systems can be great with good quality virtual surround sound, there’s something about the 5.1 home theatres that make a much better experience.
-Ultimately, if you want true surround sound, I would go with the 5.1 soundbar.
+Ultimately, if you want true surround sound, I would go with the 5.1 soundbars.

-The 2.1 soundbars do a good job at creating directional sounds, but it relies more on illusions and tricks to create the effect.
+The 2.1 soundbars do a good job of creating directional sounds, but it relies more on illusions and tricks to create the effect.
 5.1 soundbars use actual directional speakers, which is hard to beat.
 Overall, it comes down to your personal preferences.

 If you value true surround sound and want the best experience, I would pick a 5.1 channel system.
 Otherwise, if you’re on a budget, the 2.1 channel with good virtual surround sound should be sufficient, but don’t expect to be blown away.